-We are delighted to announce the Literature & Philosophy Workshop’s Spring 2017 schedule.
-All discussions take place at 4:30 p.m., in Foster 305 unless otherwise noted; a light reception follows in every case.
-Please direct your questions to Eliza Starbuck Little (firstname.lastname@example.org) or Nicholas Bellinson (email@example.com).
+We are pleased to announce the Literature & Philosophy Workshop’s Autumn 2017 schedule.
+All discussions take place at 5:00 p.m. in Foster 305 unless otherwise noted; a light reception follows in every case.
+Please direct your questions to Nicholas Bellinson (firstname.lastname@example.org) or Andrea Ray (email@example.com).
 Please note that, while we usually meet in odd-numbered weeks, two meetings this quarter, each marked by an asterisk, will take place in even-numbered weeks.

 September 28th: Parysa Mostajir (PhD candidate, Conceptual and Historical Studies of Science), “Experience and Literature”

 This paper provides a pragmatist argument for the importance of literature in a healthy and progressive human life.
 Using Dewey’s alternative-‘empiricist’ theory of the human being as a dense and complex experiencing subject, I argue that aspects of human experience, such as the emotions, aesthetics, ethics, and imagination, can confront challenges and stagnations that are best explored and resolved with artistic pursuits, such as creative literature.
 Challenging the common presupposition that language has a primarily referential function, I argue that the artistic, evocative employment of language can provide a form of experiential enrichment unattainable through rational discourse.

 October 12th: Joseph Simmons (PhD candidate, Social Thought), “Poetic Prophecies of War in Wilfred Owen and W. B. Yeats”